MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-version-and-upgrade-settings.md

 # Change site collection version and upgrade settings

-The **change site collection version** setting in the classic SharePoint admin center is no longer in use.
+The **Global Experience Version Settings** on the settings page of the classic SharePoint admin center are no longer in use.

 ![Global experience version settings](media/global-experience-version-settings.png)

-The **upgrade site collection settings** setting in the classic SharePoint admin center is no longer in use.
+The **Upgrade** settings on the site collections page of the classic SharePoint admin center are no longer in use.

 ![Site collection upgrade settings and upgrade notifications](media/site-collection-upgrade-settings-upgrade-notifications.png)